Chet Baker: Comeback

+In 1985, five years after meeting Brazilian pianist/composer Rique Pantoja in a club in Paris, Baker was invited by Pantoja to perform at the Free Jazz Festival in Rio de Janeiro.
+While in Brazil, Baker recorded trumpet and vocals for their duet album Rique Pantoja & Chet Baker.

 In 1986, Chet Baker: Live at Ronnie Scott's London presented Baker in an intimate stage performance filmed with Elvis Costello and Van Morrison as he performed a set of standards and classics, including "Just Friends", "My Ideal", and "Shifting Down".
 Augmenting the music, Baker spoke one-on-one with friend and colleague Costello about his childhood, career, and struggle with drugs.

 Baker recorded the live album Chet Baker in Tokyo with his quartet featuring pianist Harold Danko, bassist Hein Van de Geyn, and drummer John Engels.
 Released eleven months before his death, John Vinocur named it "a glorious moment in Chet Baker's twilight."

 In the winter of 1986, at a club in New York City, Baker met fashion photographer Bruce Weber.
-Weber convinced him to do a photo shoot and what was originally only going to be a three-minute film.
+Weber convinced him to do a photo shoot for what was originally going to be only a three-minute film.
 When Baker started opening up to Weber, Weber convinced him to work on a longer film about his life.
 Filming began in January 1987.
-The finished film, Let's Get Lost, is a highly-acclaimed and stylized documentary that explores Baker's talent and charm, the glamour of his youth now withered into a derelict state, and his turbulent, sensational romantic and family life.
-It was released in September 1988, months after his death that May.
+The finished film, Let's Get Lost, is a highly acclaimed and stylized documentary that explores Baker's talent and charm, the glamour of his youth now withered into a derelict state, and his turbulent, sensational romantic and family life.
+It was released in September 1988, four months after his death that May.
 Two accompanying soundtrack albums, one compiling highlights from the height of his fame and one featuring new material that Baker recorded during the filming of the documentary, were released in 1989.